 - 1. The Person of Christ desires that you develop a friendship with Him.
 This relationship is prayer.
-You are to teach your students about the Person of Jesus, but even more importantly, you need to help them to encounter and develop a friendship with Him by modeling your own personal and communal prayer. - 2.
+You are to support the parents in helping to teach the children about the Person of Jesus, but even more importantly, to help them encounter and develop a friendship with Him by modeling your own personal and communal prayer. - 2.
 Every person needs to learn how to pray.
-"Like a wise teacher Jesus takes hold of us where we are and leads us progressively toward the Father" (Catechism of the Catholic Church, hereafter CCC, paragraph 2607).
+"Like a wise teacher Jesus takes hold of us where we are and leads us progressively toward the Father."
+(CCC, paragraph 2607).
 Jesus teaches you how to pray! - 3.
 The Holy Spirit dwells within you and guides you in prayer!
 "The Holy Spirit is the interior Master of Christian prayer" (CCC 2672).
 The Holy Spirit helps and guides you to develop a daily habit of prayer.
 If you ask, He will even give you the desire to pray.